Marsgate/mctp-autonomous/README.md

 ```

 * The mctp library is imported to give access to all movement functions
 * The `robot.init()` function must be called with whatever type of launcher you intend to use.
+You may pass an optional second argument that scales the sensitivity of turning and angling movements.
 * The `robot.drive()` function generates a forward movement measured in milliseconds.
 * The `robot.end()` function is required to make sure the autohotkey script exits properly